lukassta/binary_search_tree/ReadMe.md

 Returns 0 if arguments are equal
 Returns 1 if second argument is prefered over the first

+BstValue get_value(int input)
+> Initialized a BstValue struct with the desired values

 void bst_print_value(BstValue value);
 > Defines how a value struct is printed